mlafeldt/CB2crypt/readme.txt

 ---============---
    Version history
 ---===============---

+v1.4 (Jan 23 2007)
++ Options are now saved to/loaded from the registry.
+  This feature was requested by bfoos.
+* Added a "g_" prefix to the global variables in CB2crypt.c
+* Changed all copyright notices to include the year 2007.

 v1.3 (Jan 10 2007)
 + Now there's an option to add a blank line between the codes.